Users of this forum might be interested to know

 People cover their noses instead of cleaning up

 2. Just about everything

 50 years including education, books, democracy,

-capitalism, personal property,
+capitalism, personal property, free speech, protests,

 religion, superstitions, free movement, pets, puppets,

 movies, long hair, baseball, rock music, psychologists,

 Disney, art, pre-marital *censored*, flunkyism,

 UFO associations, gambling, world record attempts,

-smoking, cooking at home, cosmetics,
+smoking, cooking at home, cosmetics, prostitution,

-footbinding, opium, guns,
+footbinding, opium, guns, story-telling, opera,

 theatre, concerts, acupuncture, Confucisism, feng

 shui, dresses, rickshaws, golf, jewelry, and majong.